-He’s the Bad Boy of Chess.
-But Did He Cheat?
+He’s the bad boy of chess.
+But did he cheat?

 The controversy had only begun.
 On Sept.
 19, Carlsen had a rematch against Niemann at the Julius Baer Generation Cup, an online tournament that opened with a round robin.
 Carlsen played one move, then forfeited.
 He lost that game but remained in the tournament, which he won, and Sept.
 26 released a statement, via Twitter, explaining himself.

 “I believe that Niemann has cheated more — and more recently — than he has publicly admitted,” Carlsen wrote on Twitter.
 “His over the board progress has been unusual, and throughout our game in the Sinquefield Cup I had the impression that he wasn’t tense or even fully concentrating on the game in critical positions, while outplaying me as black in a way I think only a handful of players can do.”

 From any other player, this might have been considered self-flattery and very weak tea.
 But the body language of Carlsen’s opponents invariably reflects total focus and stress.
 Also, he’d never leveled a charge like this before.
 Prominent voices offered support.

 “@MagnusCarlsen has done everything right so far, and with class,” tweeted Romain Edouard, a French grandmaster, on the 27th.